doublechiang/lab_systems/README.md

 # Preface
 Due to we hardly know which IP address to the systems in the lab.
 So it's the simple web management to read the DHCP serve leases.
 And show the matching IP address if you register the MAC on the system.

+# Description
+Can add/edit/delete a system's description with MAC address.
+This application will read the DHCP server's lease files, check the lease validation.
+If the systems in the database has MAC matching the leases file MAC address, it will show the IP address on that server.

 # Problem when deploy